anair123/DATS-6501---Capstone-Project---Aashish-Nair/README.md

 Part of the analysis was conducted with the help of Tableau.
 The link to the tableau notebook can be accessed with this link: https://public.tableau.com/profile/aashish2358#!/vizhome/CapstoneProjectDashboard_16179011454220/Dashboard1.

+The files uploaded to zenodo can be found at this link: https://zenodo.org/record/4732435

 ## Tools and Packages